Dutta Choudhury Partnership

 Rule 2

-Any year in which we fail to achieve at least a plus 6% performance, managing pertners earn zero.
+Any year in which we fail to achieve at least a plus 6% performance, managing partners earn zero.

 03